 Best Noise Cancelling Headphones to Choose From

-Once you have zeroed-in on your specific requirements by factoring in these dynamics, you are all set to shop.
-Here are some of the best noise cancelling headphones to choose from:
+Once you have zeroed in on your specific requirements by factoring in these dynamics, you are all set to shop.
+Here are some of the best noise canceling headphones to choose from:

 Bose QuietComfort 25 Review

 It should come as no surprise that a Bose offering tops this list because no one quite makes audio equipment like Bose.
 The QuietComfort 25 by this leader in sound tech are hands down the best-wired noise-canceling headphones on the market today.
 Of course, having to deal with wires may not seem an exciting proposition to many users given the variety of wireless headphones in this category, however, the benefits of a lined-in microphone and remote that make them ideal for having two-way conversations over phone calls and video chats, besides using them for music and other audio related purposes, far outweigh the presence of wires.